clwi/Swift-Unicode-Picker/README.md

 ## The hot key

-If the program is running in the background, it can be activated with the hot key ^⇧U (control-shift-U).
+If the program is running in the background, it may be activated with the hot key ^⇧U (control-shift-U).

 ## The character table